Strength Training and Scoliosis: What the Research Says About Muscle Activation

 Strength training can help scoliosis with the right approach.
 Research shows asymmetrical exercises and Schroth therapy improve muscle balance and posture.

-What Causes Idiopathic Scoliosis?
-Exploring the Factors Behind the Curve Idiopathic scoliosis (IS) is a condition where the spine curves in three dimensions, mostly during the teenage growth spurt.
-What makes IS so challenging to understand is that its exact causes remain unknown despite decades of research.
-It’s not caused Read more…
+What Causes Adolescent Idiopathic Scoliosis?
+Exploring the Factors Behind the Curve To understand Adolescent Idiopathic Scoliosis (AIS), we must see the scoliosis as a condition where the spine curves in three dimensions, most often during the teenage growth spurt.
+When people ask what causes AIS, the answer is not simple.
+Read more…

 My legs are not the same length, what now?
 A common question I receive in the clinic from scoliosis clients is “my one leg is shorter than the other, should I get a shoe lift?”
 This seems like a logical solution, right?
 Simply add a shoe lift to even out Read more…